DeNepo/solution-write-ups/8-kyu/quarter-of-the-year.md

 ### Strategy

-> Describe what strategy they used to pass this challenge.
-Careful! your strategy description should not mention what code they wrote to solve the challenge.
-Practice describing their strategy at a higher level: a simple way to understand _strategy_ is to think of the important steps between the argument values and the return values.

-> For example if they use a `for` loop you won't mention that `i` was incremented, but you might decide to mention how the final result changes at each iteration.

 This problem has a small number of possible arguments and return values.
 Dan chose the strategy of listing all possible solutions and using the argument to determine which value to return.

 ### Implementation

-> Describe how the user implemented their strategy. ie. how did they use JS language features to go from the arguments to the return value, following the strategy described above.

 Dannerd wrote a one-line implementation of his strategy that uses array access to get the correct answer.
 The trickiest bit of his implementation is that that his array actually has 13 entries because the first value's index is `0`, not `1`.
 He wrote a `1` as the first entry but it could actually be any value because it's never used.